antonfirsov/docs/2015/12-week3/2015-12-22-week-in-dotnet.md

 --

-* [New C# REPL and scripting capabilities](http://bretstateham.com/new-c-repl-and-scripting-capabilities/) by Bret Stateham
+* [New C# REPL and scripting capabilities](http://bretstateham.com/new-c-repl-and-scripting-capabilities/) by Bret Stateham.
-* [Async Linq to objects over MongoDB](http://blog.i3arnon.com/2015/12/16/async-linq-to-objects-over-mongodb/) by Bar Arnon
+* [Async Linq to objects over MongoDB](http://blog.i3arnon.com/2015/12/16/async-linq-to-objects-over-mongodb/) by Bar Arnon.
 * Phil Haack asks the super-important question of [to String or to string](http://haacked.com/archive/2015/12/16/to-string-or-not/), and boy, did that generate a lot of comments.